-Scleritis is a deep, extremely painful inflammation and purple discoloration of the sclera (the tough white fiber layer covering the eye) that may severely damage vision.
+Scleritis is severe, destructive inflammation of the sclera (the tough, white, fiber layer covering the eye) that may threaten vision.

 Generic NameSelect Brand Names